This is the multi-page printable view of this section. Click here to print.

 ...

-When using multiple SAP Authorization and Trust Management Service instances in the app (for example, one for application and another for apiaccess), set the primary instance using the annotation sme.sap.com/primary-xsuaa with the name of the service instance:
+When using multiple SAP Authorization and Trust Management Service instances in the application (for example, one for application and another for apiaccess), set the primary instance using the annotation sme.sap.com/primary-xsuaa with the name of the service instance:

 apiVersion: sme.sap.com/v1alpha1